10 Apr Recording, Consent and Copyrights: What We Need To Know

 During a conference assignment, not too long ago, I was confronted with a very uncomfortable situation.
 Unbeknownst to the team of interpreters, the company that had hired us made arrangements for recording our work.
 Fortunately, it was not our first time in those waters, and we knew how to tread them.

 But I remember the first time I found myself in that situation.
 It was over 20 years ago, here in the US, and I could not understand why my colleagues were so upset.
 Well, I got an ear-full and learned a valuable lesson.
 I am bringing that up because many novices are unaware of the important groundwork already laid for them with regard to professional standards and copyrights.

 So, let’s get straight to the point: Why isn’t it okay for the company that hired you to record your voice?
 Well, a few things happen to the sound of your voice on its way to the recording medium.

 According to the ASTM International* guidelines (F-2089-01, section 10.13, page 7), “Any recording of the interpretation changes the very nature of the interaction by adding on a future, and perhaps different, use of the interpreter’s product.”
 The bit about “adding a future” surprised me a little.
-I was at first concerned with misspoken numbers and the like, then that phrase caught my attention to the purpose of the recording, possible future uses, etc. This reminded me of the Henrietta Lacks who had her cancer cells (HeLa cells) collected, used for research, distributed and commercialized all over the world without her consent or knowledge or financial benefit.
+I was at first concerned with misspoken numbers and the like, then that phrase caught my attention to the purpose of the recording, possible future uses, etc. This reminded me of Henrietta Lacks who had her cancer cells (HeLa cells) collected, used for research, distributed and commercialized all over the world without her consent or knowledge or financial benefit.

 But, I still was not sure of what my rights were or where they stemmed from.
 Researching the AIIC (Association Internationale des Interprétes de Conférence) website I found the full explanation.
 Knowledge really is a powerful weapon.
 In the interpreters’ case, when a recording is involved, the keywords are “consent” and “copyright.”